-Course Prerequisites: BICD100 (Genetics) and BIBC100, BIBC102, BIOL100 or BIOL101 (structural or metabolic biochemistry), and their prerequisites, including BILD1 and organic chemistry.
+Course Prerequisites: BILD 100 and BIBC 100 or BIBC 102 and their prerequisites.
 If you feel rusty on the material of the prerequisites, it is strongly recommended that you carefully read Chapters 1-3 and Chapter 5, pp171-182, of the Lodish textbook (7th ed), which cover material that is considered prerequisite and will only be mentioned in passing during class.
 Prerequisite classes for BIMM100 cannot be waived.

 Purpose of the course: Molecular Biology is the study of gene structure, function and regulation at the molecular level.
-It describes fundamental mechanisms, shaped by evolution, that underlie all known life on our planet - mechanisms that when impaired, for example by mutation or by parasitic interference, lead to human disease.
+It describes fundamental mechanisms, shaped by evolution, that underlie all known life on our planet - mechanisms that when impaired, for example by mutation or by parasitic interference lead to human disease.
 You will be introduced to our current understanding of genome structure and gene expression and the key experimental observations and deductions made by scientists, which have shaped, and continues to shape, our knowledge in this rapidly developing field of biology.
 As you will learn, this is a field of intense research with new exciting discoveries reported daily.